Table of Contents

 What is ECS mandate?

 Systematic Investment Planning (SIP) is one of the most common and preferred ways of investing in mutual funds.
-And, the repetitive payment were done using ECS.
+And, the repetitive payment was done using ECS.

 But, each step involved a prolonged process

-- You fill your SIP instruction and the ECS mandate. (bank account details, scheme name, SIP amount, debit intervals etc.)
+- You fill your SIP instruction and the mandate form. (bank account details, scheme name, SIP amount, debit intervals etc.)